Skiing and Snowboarding Stevens Pass Ski Resort

 Enjoy the snow on the resort, in the backcountry, or even do it Nordic style

 White stuff.
 Pow pow.
 Gnar.
 Cold smoke.
 Whatever you call it, snow is the reason most people visit the Cascades in the winter.
-Stevens Pass boasts not only a world-class ski resort with terrain for all skill levels, but plenty of off-piste adventure to be had in the backcountry as well.
+Stevens Pass ski resort boasts not only world-class inbounds terrain for all skill levels, but plenty of off-piste adventure to be had in the backcountry as well.
 Fancy yourself less of a daredevil?
 There are also plenty of nordic trails in the area so you can practice your skate skiing technique.
-With Stevens Pass the newest member of Epic, your pass now gets you rides a number of mountains throughout the United States.
+With Stevens Pass the newest member of Epic, your pass now gets you access to a number of mountains throughout the United States and abroad.
 Vail Resorts can keep those other mountains though...Stevens Pass will always be our favorite.
 Come see why!

 Varied terrain and sweeping views

 Located on the crest of the Cascade Range, Stevens Pass Mountain Resort is a snow magnet, averaging 460 inches of snowfall a year.
 The resort’s 80-mile proximity to the Seattle-Tacoma Airport makes access a breeze.